Ashnicpur/fa18/grading.md

 After you have used up your slip-time budget, any assignment handed in late will be marked off 20% per day late, rounded up to the nearest integer number of days.
-No assignment will be accepted more then 5 days late.
+No assignment will be accepted more than 5 days late.

 ### Collaboration Policy (don't cheat)